-Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.
+Hypersensitivity to the active substances to any of the excipients listed in section 6.1 or to any of the components of the labelled radiopharmaceutical.

 In myocardial scintigraphy investigations under stress conditions, the general contraindications associated with the induction of ergometric or pharmacological stress should be considered.